 It is probably clear why this theme is so relevant to the automotive world today.
-The whole industry is experiencing an accelerated by customer demand for electric vehicles and by recent resource shortages.
+The whole industry is experiencing an unprecedented level of transformation, accelerated by customer demand for electric vehicles and by recent resource shortages.
 At the same time, companies are coming under intense pressure from all of their stakeholders to make their activities and products more sustainable as they work to optimize the industry's footprint.